CivicActions/bowline/readme.md

 1. Clone this repo. `git clone git@github.com:davenuman/bowline.git myproject` Then `cd myproject`.
 (Change myproject to the name of your project.)
 1. Activate bowline, adding the bowline environment to your bash session:
   - `. bin/activate`  # The "dot space" is intentional, not a typo.
   - This should add your project name to your bash prompt to indicate that your session has extra features.
-For example, **~/myproject (myproject) $ **.
+For example, **~/myproject (myproject) $**.
   - Enter `bowline` to see a list commands available and the status of the containers.
 Note that the commands listed (such as drush) override any commands that were previously in your $PATH.
-1. Download and extract Drupal:
-  - `drush dl --destination=/var/www drupal && mv drupal-* docroot`
+1. Build containers:
+  - `build`
-  - This will build the containers as needed and can take a long time.
-Note, because of the bowline env, drush is actually running in the container and not even required to be installed on the host.
+  - This will build the containers and can take a long time.
-1. Install Drupal
+1. Install Drupal and login:
- - `cp docroot/sites/default/default.settings.php docroot/sites/default/settings.php`
+  - `settings_init`
-  - @@TODO ` init` Append a require to the docker settings file.
-  - `drush si --sites-subdir=default` Install Drupal.
   - `drush uli` Get a login url.

 ### Existing Drupal Project